protaspegar/song-generator/README.md

 A machine learning experiment to generate song lyrics

-For now, it generates only lyrics (no melody) and only a very poor lyric :-( It is mainly replicating an existing lyric without the less used words
+For now, it generates only lyrics (no melody).

-There are a few things to improve:
+There some few things to improve:
-- Find a better NN model
+* Use a smaller seed phrase
-- Optimize hyperparameters
+* Optimize hyperparameters
-- Optmize the word tokenizer
+* Optmize the word tokenizer
+* Try a bigger input file, with songs for more than one artist

+Some other things that would be nice to try:
+* A new generator based on Markov Chain
+* Find a way to consider the verse lenght
+* Find a way to consider rhymes

 The project is composed by 2 parts: